YuriiF/fgtest/README.md

 # README #

-## What is this repository for? ##

-This repo is solely for the interview purpose to give candidates a well established task for their expertise and ability evaluation.

-It is a fork of a original repository which contains a coding exercise explained later.
-You have writing permissions to it, so you can push to it whatever you like regarding this task, and we would be happy if you did.

 ## The task ##

 We want you to create a simple, but functional interface in React that displays the stocks, currencies or cryptocurrencies exchange rates (pick one category, entirely up to you which one you would be more interested in).
 It should be created from â€œscratchâ€ (tho can use React UI frameworks and such), potentially using some bootstrap functionality you are comfortable with.